 Through robust support programs, one-on-one guidance from individual faculty members, and a school-wide commitment to the mission of teaching, we are determined to help our students achieve success.
 If they commit to meeting the challenges of a rigorous engineering program, we will work with them to see them through to graduation.

-As part of an R-1 research university, Mason Engineering is committed not only to sharing state-of-the-art knowledge but also to creating it.
-In recent years, the school has conducted more than $20 million in externally funded work.
+As part of an R-1 research university, the College of Engineering and Computing is committed not only to sharing state-of-the-art knowledge but also to creating it.
+In recent years, the college has conducted more than $20 million in externally funded work.
 From biomedical explorations of innovative prosthetics to strategies for optimizing traffic flow through airports, these projects have a direct impact in solving real-world problems.

 Useful Tools – Elements of the Messaging Program